microsoft/WhatTheHack/xxx-AzureLoadTesting/Coach/README.md

 # What The Hack - Azure Load Testing - Coach Guide

 ## Introduction
 Welcome to the coach's guide for the Azure Load Testing What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 NOTE: If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)
+## Duration
+This hack is estimated to take 3 days with 4 hours each day.

+## Preparation
+There is a sample application located in the student resources folder.
+This will need to be zipped up for the students.

 ## Coach's Guides
 1. Challenge 01: **[Develop a Load Testing Strategy](./Solution-01.md)**